-Help cover the cost of school
+Help cover the cost of college

-The advice provided is for information purposes only.
-Contact your financial advisor for additional guidance.
+The advice provided is for informational purposes only.